-Helping you to secure the best possible outcome from your Guildford settlement agreement
+Helping you to secure the best possible outcome from your settlement agreement when based in Guildford

 - The purpose of a settlement agreement is to end the employment contract of an employee on a specific set of terms.
 It usually involves offering the employee a sum of money in return for them agreeing to waive certain employment rights.

 - As settlement agreements usually require the employee to waive some of their legal rights, they must take independent legal advice before signing the document to ensure they understand the full implications of this.

 - Our settlement agreements team in Guildford can offer expert advice to help you make an informed decision and secure the best possible outcome from the offer made by your employer.

 Settlement agreements (previously known as compromise agreements) are often used by employers who wish to end a specific employment contract with an employee but want to do so on a set of terms that protect the business in the future.
 It might be the case that there is an ongoing dispute between the employer and employee, and a settlement agreement is one way to resolve this and part ways on a basis that both parties are happy with.